Isaiah Chapter 59

 Isaiah 59:18 “According to [their] deeds, accordingly he will repay, fury to his adversaries, recompense to his enemies; to the islands he will repay recompense.”

 Jesus is the righteous Judge of all the world.
 God’s fury is reserved for those who totally reject Him.
-“Recompense”, in this verse, means make amends.
+“Recompense”, in this verse, means “to pay back in return”.
 We do not save ourselves.
 It is by the grace of God, we are saved.
 He saves us, even though we do not deserve to be saved.

 Isaiah 59:19 “So shall they fear the name of the LORD from the west, and his glory from the rising of the sun.
 When the enemy shall come in like a flood, the Spirit of the LORD shall lift up a standard against him.”